 – rainwater collection for plants

-– water hauled in from West Rim community well
+– drinking water hauled in from West Rim community well

-Beginning May 2023, we’ll have cob, adobe, aircrete infused with shredded styrofoam, an Earthship-inspired “simple survival” build and biodiesel projects that’ll all run concurrently making a tiny home, a cistern & shower house, a wallapini, a workshop, and fuel while growing food and cannabis.
+Soon we’ll have cob, adobe, aircrete infused with shredded styrofoam, an Earthship-inspired build and biodiesel projects running concurrently building a cistern & shower house, a wallapini, a workshop, a kiva, and making fuel while growing food and cannabis.

 In the future we will add chickens and goats, build additional living quarters, and work on better insulating & equipping buses.
-At some point we HAVE to build a hot tub.
+At some point we HAVE to build a rocket mass heater hot tub.
 It’s inevitable.